 Gyorgy leads the Food Policy Research Group

-His research has examined the politics, sociology and philosophy of food and nutrition, with a focus on nutrition science, dietary advice, functional foods, food labelling, animal welfare regulations, genetically modified foods and the application of the new nanotechnologies in food production.
+.
+His research has examined the politics, sociology and philosophy of food and nutrition, with a focus on nutrition science, dietary advice, functional foods, food labelling, animal welfare regulations, genetically modified foods, the application of the new nanotechnologies in food production, and the role of transnational corporations in the food system.
 His book on Nutritionism The Science and Politics of Dietary Advice (Columbia University Press, 2013)

 develops a critique of nutritional reductionism in nutrition science, dietary advice and food engineering and marketing practices.